grantj-re3/HandyIctDoco/linux-software/howtoBootLinuxIfNotNormBoot.md

   * Press ESC at the message "Press ESC key for Startup Menu".
 You probably only have a second or two so be prepared!
   * Press F9 for "Boot Device Options".
-  * At the Boot Options screen, select "Optical Disk Drive".
-Alternatively, select "Boot from EFI file" then select ".../CDROM(...)".
+  * At the Boot Options screen, select "Optical Disk Drive (UEFI)".
-  * ...
+    Alternatively, select "Boot from EFI file" then select ".../CDROM(...)" then navigate to something like \efi\boot\bootx64.efi on the CDROM.
+  * In the Super Grub2 Disk menu, select "Detect and show boot methods" then press Enter.
+  * From the Operating Systems menu, attempt to boot from almost any filename with an extension of ".efi".
+There are often many file-paths so you may need to keep a record of those which you have attempted.
+When you find one which boots into Linux ok, remember or record the file path.
+    First try those containing words such as "grub", "shim", "mint" or "ubuntu" within the filename or folder name leading to the file.
+Eg.
+    + (hd0,gpt2)/efi/ubuntu/grubx64.efi
+    + (hd0,gpt2)/efi/ubuntu/gcdx64.efi
+    + (hd0,gpt2)/efi/ubuntu/shim.efi
+    + (hd0,gpt2)/efi/microsoft/boot/grub/bootmgfw.efi